Properties of Propane

 - Propane Gas A colorless, flammable gas found in petroleum and used as a fuel.
 Propane as a specific gravity of 1.52 and a heating value of 2, 500 BTU’s per cubic foot and 91,600 BTU’s per gallon.

-- Regulator An adjustable mechanical device which measures, restricts, and maintains a constant downstream pressure of a gas or liquid.
+- Regulator An adjustable mechanical device that measures, restricts, and maintains a constant downstream pressure of a gas or liquid.

 - Relief Valve A spring-loaded valve which will relieve excess pressure if the valve’s set point is exceeded.